harvester/harvester/enhancements/20230830-managed-dhcp.md

 #### Kubernetes Guest Clusters (Rancher Integration)

 The plan is to create an RKE2 guest cluster with the Harvester node driver.
 There's no need to have an external DHCP server set up.
 If there's one, please make sure to disable it first.
-The managed DHCP feature will help create the VirtualMachineNetworkConfig objects accordingly.
+The Managed DHCP feature will help create the VirtualMachineNetworkConfig objects accordingly.

 Prepare a Harvester cluster consists of multiple nodes (2+).
-Also, a Rancher Manager is required.
+Also, an external Rancher Manager is required.

 1. Create a cluster network called `provider` (the cluster network consists of **all the nodes**)
 2. Create a network config called `provider-nc` for the cluster network `provider` with all nodes and one of their NICs as the uplink
 3. Create a VM network called `provider-net` with cluster network `provider` selected.
-The VLAN ID should be configured with the one that has Internet accessibility, e.g., `1`.
+The VLAN ID should be configured with the one that has Internet accessibility in your network infrastructure, e.g., `1`.
 4. Create an IPPool object `provider-net` with the following YAML content (the actual network configs should be adapted to your environment):

     ```yaml